Edoardo Reja: Lazio

-After a short successful spell as head coach of Croatian side Hajduk Split from August 2009 to February 2010, Reja opted to quit his job in Split in order to become the new manager of S.S.
-Lazio.
+After a short successful spell as head coach of Croatian side Hajduk Split from August 2009 to February 2010, Reja opted to quit his job in Split in order to become the new manager of SS Lazio.
 He was unveiled as the new Lazio head coach the following day, replacing Davide Ballardini.
 He turned the fortunes of a club in dismay, guiding it out of the relegation zone and into a mid-table finish in the season.

 The 2010–11 season for Lazio started in an astonishing way, with the team surprisingly heading Serie A with a four-point advantage to runners-up Inter after nine games, thanks to Reja's abilities in relaunching players such as Mauro Zárate, Cristian Ledesma and Stefano Mauri, as well as introducing new key signings such as Brazilian international Hernanes.
 On 17 May 2012 he resigned from the job, despite the president's pleas for him to stay on.

 After the sacking of Vladimir Petković, Reja returned to Lazio for a second spell on 4 January 2014, completing the season in ninth place.
 On 12 June 2014, he resigned from his role, with Stefano Pioli appointed as his replacement the same day.